C333D/php-fpm/README.md

-# Install and configure any php-fpm version for Ubuntu automatically.
+# Install and configure any php-fpm version for Ubuntu/Debian automatically.

 <h2>Supported Platforms:</h2>

- - Ubuntu 14.04 LTS
+ - Ubuntu 14.04 LTS / Debian 8
- - Ubuntu 16.04 LTS
+ - Ubuntu 16.04 LTS / Debian 9
- - Ubuntu 18.04 LTS
+ - Ubuntu 18.04 LTS / Debian 10
- - Ubuntu 20.04 LTS
+ - Ubuntu 20.04 LTS / Debian 11
- - Ubuntu 22.04 LTS
+ - Ubuntu 22.04 LTS / Debian 12

 <h2>Info:</h2>
 Needs to be executed as root or with sudo permissions (to install the needed dependencies).